alanbaugher/ubuntu_kiosk_vmware_workstation_pro/README.md

 2-5 min after 2nd reboot, the solution should auto-authenticate into the user's desktop and then auto-start any VMware image that was deployed.

+## List of flow
-## View of the architecture model for building and utilization of the custom ISO.
+### View of the architecture model for building and utilization of the custom ISO.
 <img width="1720" height="1019" alt="image" src="https://github.com/user-attachments/assets/ea7e49a1-275c-4dd4-894b-89393c02388c" />

 ## View of the processes used for building the custom ISO.